CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 $ npm install -g @vue/cli
 ```

+### VS Code

+You can build Vue applications with any editor you like, but some have more facilities for working with Vue than others.
+Visual Studio Code is popular for JavaScript development in general, and its Vetur extension has a bunch of useful Vue features: particularly, autocompletion, syntax highlighting, and autoformatting in `.vue` files.

 With this, we can mark off our first task in Trello:

 - [x] Set Up Development Environment